marquee/hyperdrive/README.md

 ## Usage

-In `app/settings.py`:
+To enable hyperdrive, add the following to your `.env`:

+    HYPERDRIVE=true

+This will add a webhook reciever view as well as hyperdrive managment commands.

+If you have a lot of content with limited redis space, in your settings:

-    HYPERDRIVE = True
+    HYPERDRIVE_COMPRESS = True

+By default it is set to `False`.

-To do an initial sync:
+To do an initial content sync:

     python manage.py hyperdrive sync_content

+This will automatically index all of your content by categories, tags,  and issues, if the data is available.

-This will load content api data into redis and you should be able to start filling in your views.
+Now you should be able to start filling in your views.

 ## Models